 2. When traveling

-When you’re traveling, have a plan ready on how much you’re going to work and crush it during your trip.
+If you have to still do something in that area because for any reason you can’t get completely away, have a plan ready on how much you’re going to work and crush it during your trip.
 I suggest 3-4h a day, that is possible without taking too much of your travel time.
 But this is really up to you and your goals.

 I should warn your though, it isn’t easy to crush it while you travel.
 There are a lot of distractions and the longer you travel the more unmotivated you get to sit down in front of your laptop and work.